RSchaubeck/js-covid-map/README.md

 ## Wireframes

 This app will feature one main page, comprised of a sidebar for holding COVID-19 input fields a user wants to see, and a main section of a world map.
-The world map will be overlaid with a scroll bar for changing the date, and data visualizations based on the user's input.
+The world map will be overlaid with data visualizations based on the user's input.
 If the bonus functionality is met then a user can scroll down, and look at different graphical interpretations of COVID statistics.

 ![Wireframe](https://i.imgur.com/CJkOSPf.png)